HZcohort/DiNetxify/README.md

 #### 3.2.2 Disease pair construction

+In the step of constructing disease pairs, the `DiseaseNetworkData.disease_pair()` function utilizes only two variables from the PheWAS results: the phecode disease identifier and a Boolean value (`True` or `False`) indicating whether the analysis results are significantly associated.
+Therefore, if you prefer to study specific phecode diseases only, you can independently create a `pandas.DataFrame` containing these two variables by any other method, thereby bypassing the initial **PheWAS analysis step entirely.

-Following PheWAS analysis, you can construct pairwise disease combinations based on result of PheWAS analysis (i.e., D1, D2, and D3 can conduct three disease pairs which are D1-D2, D1-D3, and D2-D3).
-For result of PheWAS analysis, this analysis adopts the `phecode` and `phewas_p_significance`.
-Therefore, you can use any `pandas.DataFrame` data including phecode column (`string`) and identifier of significance (`False` or `True`).
-These generated disease pairs are subsequently archived within the `DiseaseNetworkData` object using its native `DiseaseNetworkData.disease_pair()` fuction, with configurable temporal constraints (e.g., minimum/maximum allowable time intervals between disease onset events).
-For example, when **min_interval_days** is equal to 30 (days) and **max_interval_days** is equal to 365.25*5 (days), the temporal disease pairs (D1->D2) must meet a condition that the interval time between D1 and D2 is more than **min_interval_days**, and equal to and less than **max_interval_days**.
+Additionally, to distinguish whether disease pairs have temporal associations, the `DiseaseNetworkData.disease_pair()` function introduces two optional parameters: **min_interval_days** and **max_interval_days**.
+For example, if **min_interval_days** is set to 30 days and **max_interval_days** is set to 365.25 × 5 days, temporal disease pairs (e.g., D1 → D2) must fulfill the condition that the time interval between occurrences of diseases D1 and D2 exceeds **min_interval_days** and is less than or equal to **max_interval_days**.

 The following example code show how to use `DiseaseNetworkData.disease_pair()` to disease pair construction.

 ```python
 # Disease pair construction of the `DiseaseNetworkData` object